silvest/HEPfit/Doxygen/Usage.md

 without a Monte Carlo run.
 The users can use one of our defined @ref PageModels and vary ModelParameters according to their own algorithm and get the corresponding predictions for the observables.

+This is made possible through:

+* a combined library: libSusyFit.a (installed in `SUSYFIT_INSTALL_DIR/lib/`
+* a combined header file: SusyFit.h (installed in `SUSYFIT_INSTALL_DIR/include/SusyFit/`)

-The Susyfit library allows for two different implementaions of the access algorithm.
+The Susyfit library allows for two different implementations of the access algorithm.

 ### Non-Minimal Mode: